AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/testing_contracts/index.md

 It is possible to use the regular oracles in tests in order to retrieve public and private state and make assertions about them.

 :::warning
-Remember switching to the current contract's address in order to be able to read it's siloed state!
+Remember to switch to the current contract's address in order to be able to read it's siloed state!
 :::

 Reading public state: